Ariane-augustoni/Ariane-augustoni.github.io/overall.md

 # Some general observations

 It is a well known fact that there are differences between actors and actresses ages.
 We wanted to test if this is true.
 On the barplot we can observe it and a t-test was made to check if the difference was significative.
-A p-value inferior to 0.5 was found indicating that actresses are in average younger than actors.
+A p-value inferior to 0.5 was found indicating that actresses are on average younger than actors.

 {% include Age_and_gender.html %}

 # Womens representation in different genres

 Next, we wanted to know how women are represented in different genres.
 In order to answer this question, we took a look at the twenty biggest genres in our dataset, so the genres where we have most data on actors and actresses in general.
-Then, we calculated the percentage of women in these genres and the result is shocking: female actresses never make up mroe than 40%, not even in romcoms!
+Then, we calculated the percentage of women in these genres and the result is shocking: female actresses never make up more than 41.5%, not even in romcoms!
+And in action movies, the percentage of women falls below 25%.
+The effect of Genre on the amount of female actresses is highly significant: We perforemd a Chi-Squared test and obtained a P-Value of approximately zero.

-{% include Genres_pink.html %}
+{% include Genres_Pink_2.html %}